 - Live among the people God has placed you with.

 - Engage with society to help build a better future for your city.

-- Be generous, be gracious with everyone, and forgive quickly.
+- Be gracious with everyone, be generous, and forgive quickly.

-- Remember the sabbath and keep it holy.
+- Remember the Lords day and keep it holy.

 - Commit to a life of Spiritual Practices.